Anne Louise Hodgson

-Your therapy is about you and no one knows you better than you know yourself.
-I will not advise what you should do but help enable you to make those choices and decisions.
-Your therapy sessions offer time and space for you to offload and be heard, to explore what has brought you into therapy and help you gain a deeper knowledge of yourself, to make different choices going forward.
+People seek therapy for many reasons.
+Sometimes its to address here and now issues, sometimes historic issues and sometimes to gain better self understanding and awareness.
+Working with an empathic, confidential, and non-judgemental approach, your therapy sessions offer time and space for you to offload and be heard, to explore what has brought you into therapy and help you gain a deeper knowledge of yourself, to make different choices going forward.